Frequency theorem and inertial manifolds for neutral delay equations: Introduction

 There are few more works to mention.
-The optimal regulator problem (for some special cases of the form $\mathcal{F}$) for delay equations was also considered by L.~Pandolfi \cite{Pandolfi1995}, who used an approach motivated by boundary control problems.
-Moreover, a similar problem (and even with unbounded operator $B$), which was also motivated by delay equations and is very close to our study, was investigated by A.~Pritchard and D.~Salamon \cite{Pritchard1985}.
-However, they considered the case of a non-negative form $\mathcal{F}$, which does not allow to treat stability and other problems mentioned above.
-A somewhat different construction of (non-quadratic) Lyapunov functionals for stability problems of certain evolutionary equations with delay was proposed by T.~Caraballo, J.~Real and L.~Shaikhet \cite{Caraballo2007}.
-Unbounded positive self-adjoint operator solutions to the Kalman-Yakubovich-Popov inequality in infinite dimensions were considered by D.~Z.~Arov and O.~J.~Staffans \cite{ArovStaffans2006} in order to study linear systems with scattering supply rate.
-In \cite{Anikushin2019+OnCom} the present author studied the compactness of operator solutions to certain Lyapunov inequalities, which in particular arise within the Frequency Theorem.
+The optimal regulator problem (for some special cases of nonnegative forms $\mathcal{F}$) for delay equations was also considered by L.~Pandolfi \cite{Pandolfi1995}, who used an approach motivated by boundary control problems.
+Moreover, the regulator problem studied in the work of A.~Pritchard and D.~Salamon \cite{Pritchard1985} is also motivated by delay equations.
+However, as in \cite{Pandolfi1995}, they consider the case of a nonnegative form $\mathcal{F}$.
+Such a context does not allow to study problems of our interest, where indefinite quadratic functionals arise.
+Unbounded positive self-adjoint operator solutions to the Kalman-Yakubovich-Popov inequality in infinite dimensions were considered by D.Z.~Arov and O.J.~Staffans \cite{ArovStaffans2006} in order to study linear systems with a scattering supply rate.
+In \cite{Anikushin2021AADyn} we studied almost automorphic dynamics in almost periodic cocycles with one-dimensional inertial manifolds and conditions for the existence of such manifolds are derived via the Frequency Theorem obtained in the present work.
+In \cite{Anikushin2019+OnCom} we investigated compactness properties of the operator $P$ under certain regularity assumptions.